Pump Up the Volume (song): Legacy and influence

 M|A|R|R|S themselves never came close to recording again.
 A.R.
 Kane gave interviews to the music press in which they explained that while they were proud to have been part of M|A|R|R|S, it was not an experience that they were keen to repeat.
 They were particularly unhappy at having their contribution to "Pump Up the Volume" all but removed from the track.
 Colourbox attempted to carry on using the name M|A|R|R|S, but were not willing to pay the £100,000 that A.R.
 Kane wanted for full rights to the name, and the project remained a one-off.
 Colourbox disbanded soon afterward, leaving "Pump Up the Volume" as their last original work.
 A.R.
 Kane continued, releasing the critically acclaimed though commercially unsuccessful albums 69 and i.
 However, neither album contains a track that could be considered a successor to "Pump Up the Volume".

 Disco Mix Club Records, a British DJ pool and remix service, sought permission to remix "Pump Up the Volume" for several years.
 After continual setbacks resulting from the uneasy M|A|R|R|S collaboration, the organization gave up and released its own version in 1995 under "Greed featuring Ricardo da Force".

 "Pump Up the Volume" was used during the late 1980s and early 1990s as the theme for Univision's boxing series Boxeo Budweiser.

 In 1990, "Pump Up the Volume" became the theme song for the highly popular Finnish sketch comedy show Pulttibois, starring Pirkka-Pekka Petelius and Aake Kalliala.

-"Pump Up the Volume" was featured on Just Dance 2 (2010) as a downloadable track but became unavailable for purchase following the shutdown of the Wii Shop Channel on January 30, 2019.
+"Pump Up the Volume" was featured on Just Dance 2 (2010) as a downloadable track but became unavailable for purchase following the shutdown of the Wii Shop Channel on 30 January 2019.
+It was also featured, and remains playable, on Just Dance: Summer Party.